davidmweber/soulstar/README.md

   ecosystem.
 - I chose the `#[no_std]` (i.e. no Espressif IDF) option, mostly to feel out the ecosystem in a pure Rust world.
 This is an art piece after all.
+- Async has some significant advantages, particularly with stack management and efficient concurrency so I have made some effort to use async interfaces wherever possible.

 ## Hardware Requirements
 This project is based around the ESP32 family of embedded microprocessors with some basic requirements and a standard